 - For women, for how many days do your menstrual periods last?
 How often do you have to change your tampon or sanitary pad during a period?
 Do you ever notice blood clots in your menstrual flow?

 - Have you ever had blood in your stool that wasn't explained by a known medical problem, such as a stomach ulcer or colon polyp?

-- Have you ever needed medical attention for a bleeding problem during or after surgery, dental procedures, childbirth or injury?
+- Have you ever needed medical attention for bleeding during or after surgery, dental procedures, childbirth or injury?